Joint Gaussian Graphical Model Estimation: A Survey: Further Reading

 \section{Further Reading}

 Recent developments of joint statistical inference are primarily focused on Gaussian graphical models.
 Other types of graphical models, including discrete graphical models~\citep{drton2008binary, drton2009discrete}, semiparametric/nonparametric graphical models~\citep{liu2012high,sun2015learning}, and latent graphical models~\citep{chandrasekaran2012latent}, have been well studied for single graph estimation.
 While such models have broad applications, joint estimation in these models is less studied.
-A number of open source provided tools are available for joint estimation of multiple graphical models --~\citet{danaher2014joint, li2019bayesian, bilgrau2020targeted} have released an R-package for regularization-based methods;~\citet{lin2017joint} provide the MATLAB source code for the joint temporal and spatial estimation;~\citet{mohan2014node} provides code for estimating differential graphs.